 Examples include if you are receiving chemotherapy or steroid treatment (for more than a month), if you have HIV/AIDS or if you have had your spleen removed.

-- Have certain serious diseases of the nervous system such as multiple sclerosis or have had a stroke in the past.
+- Have certain serious diseases of the nervous system such as multiple sclerosis or Parkinson's disease or have had a stroke in the past.

 - Live in a nursing home or other long-stay residential care accommodation.

-In addition to the main at-risk groups of people listed above:
+In addition to the main at-risk groups of people listed above you are eligible for an NHS vaccine if you:

-- You should be immunised if you are the main carer for an elderly or disabled person whose welfare may be at risk if you fall ill with flu.
+- Are the main carer for an elderly or disabled person whose welfare may be at risk if you fall ill with flu.

-- Pregnant women.
+- Are pregnant.
 Even if you are otherwise healthy it is now recommended that all pregnant women receive the flu jab.

 Healthy children and the flu jab